ric355/ultibowifi/README.md

 ----------------------------------------------------------

 This is an Ultibo application and device driver which enables support for the internal WIFI device (a Cypress 43445 chip).
-It supports WPA2/PSK only at the moment, and does not allow connection to open networks.
-The device driver now supports Pi Zero, Pi3 and Pi4.
+It supports WPA2/PSK only at the moment.
+Connection to open networks is now allowed but not recommended.
+See device support later for why this is.
+The device driver currently supports Pi Zero, Pi3, Pi4, and Pi400.

-### Pi Zero, Pi3b and Pi4 - prerequisites for building and running the demo kernel
+### Pi Zero, Pi Zero2W, Pi3b, Pi4 and Pi400 - prerequisites for building and running the demo kernel
 1. Must be a device with *onboard* wifi support (*not* a USB wifi device)
 2. boot device must contain c:\firmware with the correct firmware file in it (see repo folder)

-** For people who've been here before, the requirement to boot from USB has now been removed by the Ultibo development team.
-The demo applications and source here has been updated accordingly, so you can now use an SD card as per any other app **

 ### Demo kernel
 With the demo kernel up and running you should be able to ping the device and you